elihaz1/NotifySec-RTL/README.md

 # NotifySec-RTL
-NotifySec is an Outlook add-in used to help users report a suspicious e-mail to security team. the addin is designed to support right to left notifications and ready to build setup projects for building MSI installer.
+NotifySec is an Outlook add-in used to help users report a suspicious e-mail to security team. this Outlook add-in is designed to support right to left notifications and building MSI installer for fast deployment.

 It is based on the work of https://github.com/certsocietegenerale/NotifySecurity and NightWizzard's way for adding message headers, (https://www.codeproject.com/Questions/1074498/Outlook-add-in-in-Csharp-get-message-header) with several modification and new features: